-- · Arts and crafts: Find some crayons or paint.
-Getting messy can be part of the fun. - Dress-up: Use some old clothes and let your child's imagination run wild. - · Music: Build your own instruments, make noise and sing together. - Nature: Dig in the dirt or collect leaves or rocks.
-Go fishing or climb a tree. - · Group games: Play tag or hide and seek.
-Invent a game together. - Quiet games: Teach your children card games or board games.
-Look at nature.
+- Nature: Dig in the dirt or collect leaves or rocks.
+Go fishing or climb a tree.
+Enjoy nature. - Group games: Play tag or hide and seek.
+Invent a game together. - Arts and crafts: Find some crayons or paint.
+Getting messy can be part of the fun. - Dress-up: Use some old clothes and let your child's imagination run wild. - Music: Build your own instruments, make noise and sing together. - $\cdot\,$ Quiet games: Teach your child card games or board games.